COMP4350-Team2/Backend/docs/sprint_1_worksheet.md

 ## Cupboard Issue Tracking
 Our team issue tracking is available in Linear.
 Please see UMLearn submission for the link.

-## Architecture Diagrams
+## Architecture Diagram

-Backend

-Desktop Frontend

-Mobile Frontend
+Add architecture diagram